mia-platform/crud-service/docs/10_Overview_and_Usage.md

 #### Import upsert

-You can also import all the elements from a file using an `upsert` strategy, meaning that all the documents in the file having an already present `_id` in your collection will be updated with the value of the document in the file.
-Of course, if the document in the file does not have an `_id` present in the collection it will be inserted as a new document.
+You can also import all the elements from a file using an `upsert` strategy, meaning that all the documents in the file having an already present `_id` field in your collection will be updated with the value of the document in the file.
+In case a document in the file does not provide the `_id` field, then the import procedure will use the input document as filter to look for an existing document with the same data in the collection.
+If the document matches a collection record then, the metadata (e.g. `updatedAt` field) of existing document is updated.
+Otherwise a new document will be inserted in the collection```

 The route to call is the following: